Coarse Alexander duality for pairs and applications: Amalgams with Klein bottle groups are not Kleinian

 \begin{defn} A group $G$ is {\it Kleinian} if it is isomorphic to a discrete subgroup of $\Isom(\Hyp^3)$.
 Note that for the purposes of this paper a Kleinian group may contain isometries that reverse orientation. \end{defn}

 \begin{thm} If $G \in \cG_K$, then $G$ is not a Kleinian group. \end{thm}

-\begin{proof} Let $G = \pi_1(S_g)*_{\langle a=c \rangle}\pi_1(K^2)$, where $a$ is the homotopy class of an essential simple closed curve on $S_g$ and $c$ is the homotopy class of an essential simple closed curve on $K^2$ which is orientation reversing.
+\begin{proof} Let $G = \pi_1(S_h)*_{\langle a=c \rangle}\pi_1(K^2)$, where $a$ is the homotopy class of an essential simple closed curve on $S_h$ and $c$ is the homotopy class of an essential simple closed curve on $K^2$ which is orientation reversing.
 Then, $G \cong \pi_1(X)$ as defined in Construction~\ref{const_model_geo}.
 Suppose towards a contradiction that $G$ is a Kleinian group.

 Let $P = \pi_1(K^2) \leq G$.
 Since $P$ has a finite-index subgroup isomorphic to $\Z^2$, each conjugate of $P$ in $G$ acts parabolically on $\Hyp^3$.
-The universal cover $\widetilde{X}$ of $X$ is a $\CAT(0)$ space with isolated flats.
-Thus, the subgroup $P$ is malnormal in $G$; that is, any two distinct conjugates of $P$ in $G$ have trivial intersection.
-Therefore, each conjugate of $P$ in $G$ fixes a distinct parabolic point in $\partial \Hyp^3$, the visual boundary of $\Hyp^3$.
+Since the universal cover $\widetilde{X}$ has isolated flats, the Hausdorff distance between any two flat subspaces of $\widetilde{X}$ is infinite.
+In particular, the stabilizers of distinct flats are not commensurable.
+It follows that each conjugate of $P$ in $G$ fixes a distinct parabolic point in $\partial \Hyp^3$, the visual boundary of $\Hyp^3$.
 Indeed, if $p \in \p \Hyp^3$ is stabilized by a parabolic isometry of $G$, then $\Stab_G(p)$ does not contain any loxodromic elements since $G$ acts discretely on $\Hyp^3$.
 So, $\Stab_G(p)$ is a virtually abelian group of rank at most two.
-In particular, if $P$ and $gPg^{-1}$ fix the same parabolic point $p$, then $P$ and $gPg^{-1}$ are finite-index subgroups of $\Stab_G(p)$.
-So $P$ and $gPg^{-1}$ are commensurable in $\Stab_G(p)$, which contradicts the fact that $P$ is malnormal in $G$.
+In particular, if $P$ and $gPg^{-1}$ for $g \in G$ fix the same parabolic point $p$, then $P$ and $gPg^{-1}$ are commensurable in $\Stab_G(p)$, a contradiction.

 We will show there exists a horosphere $F$ stabilized by $P$ that does not intersect any of its $G$--translates.
 Each conjugate of $P$ in $G$ stabilizes a family of horospheres centered at a parabolic point on $\p\Hyp^3$.
 Since $G$ acts on $\Hyp^3$ discretely and $P$ acts on each horosphere cocompactly, if $F$ is any horosphere stabilized by $P$, then there exists a compact subset $C \subset F$ so that $P \cdot C$ covers $F$.
-Any horosphere $gF$ satisfying $gF \cap F \neq \emptyset$ can be translated using $P$ to a horosphere stabilized by a conjugate of $P$ that intersects $C$.
+Any horosphere $gF$ for $g \in G$ satisfying $gF \cap F \neq \emptyset$ can be translated using $P$ to a horosphere stabilized by a conjugate of $P$ that intersects $C$.
 Since $G$ acts on $\Hyp^3$ properly, there are only finitely many horospheres stabilized by a conjugate of $P$ which interset $C$.
 Thus, the horosphere $F$ can be shrunk so that it is disjoint from all of its $G$--translates.
-Moreover, all other all other $G$--translates of $F$ lie in one component of $\Hyp^3 \setminus F$.
+Moreover, all other $G$--translates of $F$ lie in one component of $\Hyp^3 \setminus F$.